tsg-iitkgp/OnBoarding/TechTeam.md

 - Maintaining the Gymkhana Blog Server

+- Maintaining the Gymkhana Digital Inventory System

-- Perform and execute technical ties with other socities.
+- Perform and execute technical ties with other societies.

 - Manage and update archival data, and results of various events, such as InterIIT and GC